influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/security.md

 InfluxData's information security program is based on industry-recognized standards and frameworks, including but not limited to ISO 27001, NIST 800-53, CIS20, and SOC2 Type II.
-Our security policy describes the secure development, deployment, and operation of InfluxDB Cloud.
+The security policy describes the secure development, deployment, and operation of InfluxDB Cloud.

 To protect data, InfluxDB Cloud Dedicated includes the following: